-Evaluation grade = Weighted average of all activities
+Evaluation grade = Weighted average of the evaluation blocks.

-Final grade (if minimums are met) = Evaluation grade
+Final grade (if minimums are met)) = Evaluation grade

 Final Grade (if minimums are not met) = Evaluation Grade (if Evaluation Grade is less than 4) or 4 (if Evaluation Grade is equal to or greater than 4).